eProsima/Shapes-Demo-Docs/docs/examples/liveliness.rst

    :alt: Initial state
    :align: center

-On the *Output Tab* of Instance2, it can be observed that the subscriber has recovered the liveliness once it matches with the publisher.
+The *Output Tab* of Instance2 shows that the subscriber has recovered the liveliness once it matches with the publisher.

 Then, kill the process corresponding to the publisher (Instance1).
-It can be seen that the subscriber reported that liveliness was lost, as the publisher did not terminate cleanly.
+As a result, the subscriber reported that liveliness was lost, as the publisher did not terminate cleanly.

 .. figure:: /01-figures/test8_2.png
    :alt: State 1